Car Makes a Rattling Noise When I Accelerate

 Listening carefully saves time and money.

-When I Decide It’s Time for a Professional Inspection
+When to Decide It’s Time for a Professional Inspection

 • The noise gets louder